KaungPyaeSoneAung2/opencobolide-install-manual/README.md

 ---
 ## Prerequisite

-If you are from Myanmar, You may need  to Connect VPN Internet problems :)
+If you are from Myanmar, You may need  to Connect VPN due to Internet problems :)

 ---